balancer/docs-v3/docs/build-a-custom-amm/build-an-amm/create-custom-amm-with-novel-invariant.md

 ## Build your custom AMM

-At a high level, creating a custom AMM on Balancer protocol involves the implementation of only three functions `onSwap`, `computeInvariant` and `computeBalance`.
+At a high level, creating a custom AMM on Balancer protocol involves the implementation of five functions `onSwap`, `computeInvariant` and `computeBalance` as well as `getMaximumSwapFeePercentage` and `getMinimumSwapFeePercentage`.
 To expedite the development process, Balancer provides two contracts to inherit from:

 - [IBasePool.sol](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IBasePool.sol) - This interface defines the required functions that every Balancer pool must implement